ivelius/AsanaRebelTask/README.md

-# AsanaRebelTask
+# GithubApi
 This is a small app that fetches Github repositories for a user and presents some info on the screen.

 ## Language
 My language of choice for this task was Kotlin event though I am more proficient with Java and could've done it completely in Java.
-However there are plenty of other projects in my public repo that are written in Java.I am having fun so far using Kotlin , so I decided to have some fun during the task :)
+However there are plenty of other projects in my public repo that are written in Java.I am having fun so far using Kotlin , so I decided to have some fun :)

 ## Architechture
 I went with MVP , since it is fair simple and quite powerful .
 The perfect balance between complex solution and lack of architecture at all.
 MVP has proven to suite most of my needs during the years.

 ## UI
-Since I have a limited time , I've decided to keep things simple.
+I've decided to keep things simple.
 Using a plain Material design provided by vanilla Android (which I find nice BTW).
 I don't use custom views nor Fragments for this task as they would rather add complexity than serve a real purpose.

 ## Frameworks
 I didn't abuse the project with unnecessary dependencies , I've only used what I though is needed.